 A person may be symptom free for nine years or more.
 During this time the virus continues to multiply and destroy immune cells.

 The advanced stages of HIV have been identified by the term AIDS (Acquired Immunodeficiency Syndrome).
 According to the definition provided by the Centers for Disease Control & Prevention (CDC), AIDS includes all HIV-infected people who have less than 200 CD4+ T cells per cubic millimeter of blood.
 This definition also includes 26 clinical conditions that affect people with advanced HIV disease.
 In people with AIDS, these infections are often severe and fatal because the immune system has been so damaged by HIV that the body cannot reject certain bacteria, viruses, fungi, parasites and other microbes.

 The most common ways that HIV is spread include:

-- Vaginal, oral or anal sex with someone who is infected with HIV
+- Vaginal, oral, or anal sex with someone who is infected with HIV

 - Sharing needles or syringes with someone infected with HIV

 Infected blood, semen or vaginal fluid (including menstrual blood) can enter the body through the vagina, rectum or mouth and surrounding tissue.
 The risk of becoming infected increases if there are sores (caused by herpes, syphilis and chancroid) on the genitals (vagina, vulva, penis).
-Sharing personal devices can be risky if they have been in contact with another person’s blood, semen or vaginal fluid.
+Sharing personal items can be risky if they have been in contact with another person’s blood, semen or vaginal fluid.

 HIV is not spread through every day activities or casual contact.
-Activities such as hugging, kissing, cuddling, touching or massaging do not spread HIV unless there is contact with the person’s blood, semen, vaginal fluid or breast milk.
+Activities such as hugging, kissing, cuddling, touching, or massaging do not spread HIV unless there is contact with the person’s blood, semen, vaginal fluid or breast milk.